singlestore-labs/singlestoredb-dev-image/README.md

 ```

 > **Note**
-> You can mount `/server` into a Docker volume to preserve the installed SingleStoreDB server binaries if you are unable to use the [custom image method].
+> You can mount `/server` into a Docker volume to preserve the installed SingleStore server binaries if you are unable to use the [custom image method].
 This will increase subsequent startup performance at the expense of complexity.

 [custom image method]: #how-to-build-a-custom-version-of-this-docker-image-with-a-specific-singlestoredb-version